-But, lack of sleep and not enough time for hobbies aren’t the only types of changes a new dad may face.
-In the summer of 2015, I read a story about the dad bod – a body type of a guy who occasionally works out but is also rocking a beer gut.
-The Associated Press story about a study piqued my interest even further.
+What is the dad bod?
+In the summer of 2015, this story about the dad bod explained it is a body type of a guy who occasionally works out but is also rocking a beer gut.
+Additionally, the Associated Press story covered a study about the trend.

 The Dad Bod Study